hartleyleo/Inklings/A4/docs/design.md

 ### Parts Implemented First

-*   Created the Logging helper functions first and created logs.cpp
+*   Created the basic structure of the program, including the main function and the necessary header files.

 *   Implemented the creation of producer threads for each ink color (red, green, blue).